 York Regional Police

 Speed management is a fundamental component of day-to-day police operations.
-Excessive vehicle speed not only reduces the ability of drivers to negotiate curves or maneuver around obstacles in the roadway, but also extends the distance necessary for a vehicle to stop and increases the distance a vehicle travels while the driver reacts to a hazard.
+Excessive vehicle speed reduces the ability of drivers to negotiate curves or maneuver around obstacles in the roadway.
+Excessive vehicle speed also extends the distance necessary for a vehicle to stop and increases the distance a vehicle travels while the driver reacts to a hazard.
 On average, approximately 700 people are killed and more than 3,500 are seriously injured in speed-related crashes in Canada every year.

 When you have completed this course you will be able to: